CoalCodes/Bank1/README.md

 # Bank1
 A pseudo-implementation of SQL logic in a java database.
 The most basic varaint.
+Group Project.